-Sinnemahoning State Park Professional Review and Guide
+Sinnemahoning State Park Professional Guide

 "Opportunities to see wildlife are a big reason to visit Sinnemahoning State Park.
 There are bald eagles (you can see a nest from the hiking trail along the dam breast), otters, a growing elk herd (look for them in spring along the Low Land Trail, at the Forty Maples picnic area, and at the park’s wildlife viewing area), deer, bears, coyotes, bobcats, songbirds, butterflies, and more.